 The reason people check their PSA is to spot early signs of prostate cancer.
 When successful, a PSA test lessens the odds of dying for those who do have prostate cancer.
 It’s used as a method of reassurance when dealing with a serious condition such as this one.

 Then again, it can make you worry when waiting for the results.
 That’s because a lot of people see high PSA as a cancer indicator.
-But, that’s not always the case.
-To really grasp this kind of cancer screening of the prostate gland, you should know about the different readings you can get from the PSA test.
+But that’s not always the case.
+There are many other causes of high PSA levels, which we discuss below.

 Although the screening test may show normal levels, it’s still important to do regular cancer screenings.
 When a person has a predisposition to prostate cancer, taking the right precautions can come a long way.

-- Prostate cancer – With a PSA value between 4.0 ng/ml and 10.0 ng/ml, there is a 22% to 27% likelihood of cancer.
-When the numbers are over 10 ng/ml, then there is a 67% chance of cancer.
+• Prostate cancer – With a PSA value between 4.0 ng/ml and 10.0 ng/ml, there is a 22% to 27% likelihood of cancer.
+When the prostate numbers are over 10 ng/ml, then there is a 67% chance of cancer.

-- Prostatitis – A bacterial infection can trigger this painful ailment.
+• Prostatitis – A bacterial infection can trigger this painful ailment.
 It makes the prostate tender, swollen, and inflamed.
-For many, particularly those with chronic prostatitis, that can trigger elevated PSA.
+For many, particularly those with chronic prostatitis, that can cause a high PSA level.

 But, a PSA test won’t always be accurate.
 Roughly 3 in 4 men with elevated PSA don’t have cancer.
 Plus, a single PSA test result could miss roughly 15% of cancers.